-These calculators have been designed to assist SMEs with company planning, by approximating investment strategies and capital for secure leverage.
+These calculators have been designed to assist SMEs with company planning, by approximating investment strategies and capital for secure leverage from SR&ED tax credits and government funded programs.

 SR&ED Tax Credit Claim

-Importance for a successful tax credit return is good documentation and tracking of the project and all R&D relate expenses.
+Importance for a successful SR&ED tax credit return is good documentation and tracking of the project and all R&D related expenses.

 Debt vs. Equity